myang5t3r/myEmployeeTracker/README.md

   [![](https://img.shields.io/badge/license-GNU%20GPLv3-blue)](https://choosealicense.com/licenses/gpl-2.0/)
   ___
   ## Description
-  This application uses node.js, the inquirer module, the mysql2 modudle and the console.table module to create a employee tracker application.
+  This application uses node.js, the inquirer module, the mysql2 module and the console.table module to create a employee tracker application.
 The inquirer cli will prompt the user a series of questions to create, update, and view employee information that is stored in a mysql database.
 The console.table module prints the mysql table nicely to the console.
   ___
   ## Installation
   To install the project clone the repository and run npm install.